Messages of support

 Maggie Hambling, artist

-"I don't smoke, and nor do I intend to, but I'm uneasy about a blanket ban because it sets a dangerous precedent about the reach of the state."
+"I don't smoke, and nor do I intend to, but I'm uneasy about a blanket ban [on smoking] because it sets a dangerous precedent about the reach of the state."

 Lembit Opik, former Liberal Democrat MP